zendesk/redux-api-status/docs/actions.md

 ## begin(ref, payload = {}, meta = {})
   - status for the given ref will be set to PENDING
-  - timestamp for the given ref will be set to null

 ## success(ref, payload = {}, meta = {})
   - status for the given ref will be set to LOADED